sensu-plugins/sensu-plugins-process-checks/README.md

 You can also download the key from /certs/ within each repository.

-`gem install sensu-plugins-processes`
+`gem install sensu-plugins-process-checks`

-Add *sensu-plugins-processes* to your Gemfile, manifest, cookbook, etc
+Add *sensu-plugins-process-checks* to your Gemfile, manifest, cookbook, etc

 ## Notes